abirkel/maccel-rpm/WORKFLOWS.md

 - `BAZZITE_KERNEL_VERSION`: Kernel version from Bazzite image (ostree.linux label)

 **How It Works:**
-1. The workflow queries current versions from upstream sources
+1. The workflow queries current versions from upstream sources using:
+   - GitHub API for maccel releases
+   - `skopeo inspect` for Aurora kernel version
+   - `skopeo inspect` for Bazzite kernel version
 2. Compares them with values in `.external_versions`
 3. If any version has changed, triggers appropriate builds
-4. Updates `.external_versions` with new values after successful build
+4. Updates `.external_versions` with new values after triggering build

 **Manual Updates:**
 You can manually edit this file to force a rebuild: